GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit03/unit03-03_Learn_by_doing_data_preparation.md

 ## Data acquisition and first steps

-1. Download the shapefile for Kilimanjaro southern slope [here](http://85.214.102.111/kili_data/){:target="_blank"}.
+1. Download the buffered shapefile for Kilimanjaro southern slope [here](http://85.214.102.111/kili_data/){:target="_blank"}.We use the buffered area to avoid the error regarding "multiple geometries".
 	* Once downloaded, open GEE code editor and head to "Assets", click on "New" and upload your shapefile with a suitable name (e.g. "study_area_kili")
 	* Please ensure the file formats - ".shp", ".shx", ".dbf", ".prj" or "zip".
 The file format ".qmd" is not supported.
 	* Once the shapefile is uploaded and available as an asset, you can proceed with the coding exercise.

-2. Plot an RGB of Sentinel-2 scene for Kilimanjaro southern slope for 13 January 2022.
+1. Plot an RGB of Sentinel-2 scene for Kilimanjaro southern slope for 13 January 2022.

 ```js
 // Define the study area